AdmiralSnackbar66/dnd/ttrpgs/Campaigns/Strixhaven/Additional Rules/Extracurriculars and Jobs.md

 A student who works a Job gains 5 gp at the start of each week that they hold the Job.
 If a student quits during the academic year, they stop earning this money at the end of the week in which they quit.

-__STRIXHAVEN STUDENT EMPLOYEES WORK  BESIDE STAFF MEMBERS TO FILL THE  MANY JOBS AVAILABLE ON CAMPUS__

 #### Relationship Point